-In Japanese culture, joshiryoku is a sort of “feminine force” that females are encouraged or even expected to have.
+In Japanese culture, joshiryoku is a “feminine force” that females are encouraged or even expected to have.
 After some research on a few websites on how to improve this mystical attribute, I have found joshiryoku means:

-・Having high self-maintenance (not to be confused with self-care): being well epilated, having a healthy lifestyle (for example, sleeping well to keep beautiful skin), eating well to keep a beautiful body.
+- Having high self-maintenance (not to be confused with self-care): being well epilated, having a healthy lifestyle (for example, sleeping well to keep beautiful skin), eating well to keep a beautiful body.

-・Developing women’s skills: being a good cook, being tidy, and being good at house cleaning.
+- Developing “women’s skills”: being a good cook, being tidy, and being good at house cleaning.

-・Always having the following items with you: tissues and a handkerchief, a sewing kit, lip cream, a watch, and wearing some jewelry.
+- Always have the following items with you: tissues and a handkerchief, a sewing kit, lip cream, a watch, and wearing some jewelry.

-This list is far from exhaustive, but I think you get the idea: joshiryoku is the total opposite of what is considered “female empowerment” in Western cultures today.
+This list is far from exhaustive, but I think you get the idea: joshiryoku is the opposite of what is considered “female empowerment” in Western cultures today.

-Feminism is not well understood in Japan today.
+The difference in the meaning of “girl power” can be explained by the fact that feminism is not well understood in Japan today.
 The #MeToo movement was feeble compared to other countries in the world.
 Japanese women complaining about the shoes they are forced to wear for work, the #KuToo movement‘s effect was much more popular.
 In 2019, Japan ranked 121st out of 153 countries regarding gender equality, just behind the United Arab Emirates.

 However, what makes human beings (women and men alike) fantastic and exciting is that we are diverse (and as you may have noticed, Kokoro Media is a lot about various people who do cool stuff in their lives).
 I do not think human beings are made to be forced to follow one specific model.
-I believe the key to happiness is to learn how to express yourself in a way that suits you.
+I believe the key to happiness is learning to express yourself in a way that suits you.